About the BRCF

 To learn more about the Biomedical Research Core Facilities, download the BRCF Overview Flyer.

-BRCF Launches MiCores: a New Online Core Management System
+BRCF Launches MiCores: Online Core Management System

-All Wave One Core users are invited to use the system, which you can access using your Uniqname and level-1/ Kerberos password.
+All Core users are invited to use the system, which you can access using your Uniqname and level-1/ Kerberos password.
 Once you complete the one-time registration process and are approved by your PI or Lab Manager, the system will enable you to place service requests, provide required approvals, and monitor progress.